Bio

 In 2010, Bisen-Hersh premiered his web series, Every Day a Little Seth which was used as a precursor for a sitcom.
 Each season features 6 hilarious episodes with songs, stories and cat cameos.
 The first season premiered in 2010 and the final season, season 5 concluded July 2015.
 The sitcom pilot of the show was filmed in April 2016, and premiered on October 1st, 2016 here.

 In addition, Bisen-Hersh is a published author.
 In 2015, he published a memoir filled with unabridged journal entries, real emails to friends, therapy recollections, medication analyses, and heart wrenching poems and song lyrics of his dark year of insomnia, anxiety and depression brought on from deep loss entitled Sleep.
 Write.
 Now.
 In 2016, he published his second book Every Page a Little Seth, which is a book of 30 essays tangentially related to the topics of the 30 episodes of his web series.
 In 2018, he published his third book Millennials are Ruining the World!, a book of humorous essays on the generational divide, which he turned into an audiobook in 2019.
+His 4th book, The Making of a Musical: the 12 year journey of Love Quirks will be released February 2024.
 For more information on his books, please visits his Amazon Author Page, here.

 Summer of 2019, Bisen-Hersh turned his popular, hilarious third book into a podcast: Millennials are Ruining the World? an Xennial perspective: Real conversations bridging the gap between Generations X & Y, “I’m not woke, but I’m awake”.
-There are now two full seasons.
+There are 5 seasons filled with eclectic guests.
 In addition, summer of 2020 Bisen-Hersh produced and co-hosted a 15 episode first season of a virtual talk show, “What Day Is It!?!”.

 In the summer of 2002, Bisen-Hersh made his professional cabaret debut at Don’t Tell Mama with Two Singular Sensations, a battle of the ego through Broadway showtunes, co-starring Rori Nogee.
 Starting in 2003, Bisen-Hersh began doing nearly annual cabarets of his own material, commencing with solo acts then expanding to ensemble casts.
 Each cabaret consisted of 16-18 new songs grouped by theme: And Then She Dumped Me (2003), The Gayest Straight Man Alive (2004), Meaningful Sex (2005), Neurotic Tendencies (2006), Why Am I Not Famous Yet?
 (2007), Writers Block (2008), I’ll Relax When I’m Dead (2010), If Adele Can Do It, So Can I (2013) and Not Your Grandma’s Cabaret (unless she’s really naughty) (2014).
 In 2020, he released his 10th cabaret, Self-Isolation Song Cycle, virtually: here during the stay at home time of the pandemic.

 Bisen-Hersh has played for Broadway auditions, as well as for hundreds of off-Broadway, LORT, summer stock, cruise line, reading, workshop and festival auditions.
 Furthermore, Bisen-Hersh has been musically directing and accompanying cabarets, readings and showcases in the city since 2003.
 (Details are available on his resume.)
 Since 2005, he has served as a vocal coach to actors, giving advice on auditions and building repertoires with the help of the over seventeen hundred CDs he owns.
 In 2006, Bisen-Hersh began offering Audition and Cabaret workshops and master classes.
 In 2007, Bisen-Hersh began producing/emceeing/accompanying weekly talent showcases at Don’t Tell Mama and then on Facebook/Youtube Lives in 2020.
-As of 2022, he has produced over 670 showcases featuring approximately 3,500 singers, a dozen of which have gone on to the Broadway.
+As of April 2024, he has produced over 800 showcases featuring over 4,500 singers, a dozen of which have gone on to Broadway.

-He lives in Hell’s Kitchen in a studio with his fiancĂ©e and (mostly) loving cat, Smee.
+He resides in Hell’s Kitchen with his wife and (mostly) loving cat, Joni.

-According to his 5-year-old nephew: “Uncle Seth is funny!”
+According to his nephew when he was 5: “Uncle Seth is funny!”

 And finally according to Stephen Mosher of BroadwayWorld.com: “A musical theater writer, Bisen-Hersh manages to create a clear story in each of his compositions, all of which are theatrical in nature and distinctly character-driven…Mr. Bisen-Hersh has found a voice that is more accessible to audiences than some more famous composers that get overly complicated with their lyrics by placing his focus solely on emotion, be it his, the character’s, the performer’s, or ours.
 As a poet, he has a knack for looking inside of the human heart and putting what he sees there on paper; indeed, the heart to be found in his work is most easily compared to the work of the late Carol Hall, while his storytelling skills are very reminiscent of the songwriting team of Maltby and Shire, not bad company to be in, in the opinion of this writer.”